 This enables you to deeply understand the customer based on their ranked lifetime tastes, interests and engagement with your brand – and not just the last click or abandoned purchase.

-The number one rule of email engagement – ‘surprise and delight me’.
+The number one rule of email engagement – don’t be boring.
 Emails must be fresh and relevant – what the consumer sees today is different from what they saw yesterday, and different from what they will see tomorrow.

 There are two elements of ML-driven diversity: